Flag and coat of arms of Selangor: Flag

 The flag of Selangor consists of four proportionally-sized sections.
-The upper left and lower right sections are red, while the upper right and lower left sections are yellow.
+The upper hoist and lower fly sections are red, while the upper fly and lower hoist sections are yellow.
 The red sections symbolise bravery.
 The yellow sections refer to royalty, represented by the local monarchy of Selangor, and the Sultan, who is the head of the state.
-The official religion of Selangor is Islam, and that is denoted by the white crescent and star on the top left corner of the flag.
+The official religion of Selangor is Islam, and that is denoted by the white crescent and star in the upper hoist corner of the flag.
 This flag has an official ratio of 1:2, although the flag is also manufactured in 2:3 proportions with 4x6 and 6x9 foot flags being common.

 The flag's design has been in use by the state government with few changes decades before Malaya's independence, the only noticeable differences of earlier iterations being the use of yellow instead of white for the crescent and star.
 The flag was introduced by the 2nd British Resident, J. G. Davidson, and approved by the Colonial Secretary's Office of the Straits Settlements on 16th August 1875.
 It was used as the state flag and ensign, flown at the Resident's residence, government buildings (including police stations), and aboard government ships.
-A variation of the Selangor state flag was used as the Resident's flag, but this version featured the Union Jack in the dexter (upper left-hand canton) instead of the star and crescent.
+A variation of the Selangor state flag was used as the Resident's flag, but this version featured the Union Jack in the canton instead of the star and crescent.
 The current flag design was officially adopted on 30th January 1965.